TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

 --------------

-This module defines the class :class:`NNTP` which implements the client side of the Network News Transfer Protocol.
+This module defines the kundi :class:`NNTP` which implements the client side of the Network News Transfer Protocol.
 It can be used to implement a news reader or poster, or automated news processors.
 It is compatible with :rfc:`3977` as well as the older :rfc:`977` and :rfc:`2980`.